This article covers the following areas –

 When you’re reading and stumble upon a phrase that seems familiar yet impactful, highlight it.
 Maybe you read in a magazine, “The company took drastic measures to tackle the issue.”
 There’s another collocation for you!

 Dedicate a notebook for these collocational finds, or use sticky notes.
 Over time, not only will your vocabulary be enriched, but you’ll also get an intuitive feel for which words naturally buddy up.

 Remember when you were learning to ride a bike?
-The first few tries might’ve been wobbly, but eventually, with enough practice, you were zipping around like a pro.
+The first few tries might’ve been shaky, but eventually, with enough practice, you were zipping around like a pro.
 Collocations work similarly.
 At first, using them might feel a tad forced.
 But sprinkle them here and there in your conversations, writings, or even while talking to yourself (we all do it!).

 For instance, instead of saying, “It’s cold,” on a chilly day, try, “It’s bitterly cold.”
 Or if you’ve had a close encounter with missing a bus, say, “That was a close call.”
 The more you play around with them, the more ingrained they become.

 One of the best ways to get comfortable with anything is to immerse yourself in it.
 Strike up conversations with native speakers if possible.
 Not only will you be exposed to new collocations, but you’ll also get a sense of which ones are used most frequently.
 And if you’re feeling brave, ask them to point out when you nail a collocation or when something sounds a bit off.
 Feedback can be golden!

 Who said flashcards were just for school?
 Create a set dedicated to collocations.
 On one side, jot down the collocation, and on the other, its meaning and an example.
 Shuffle them and test yourself.
 It’s a fun and effective way to reinforce what you’ve learned.